L3MON4D3/LuaSnip/DOC.md

 * `from_debuginfo(debuginfo) -> source`:
-  Generates source from the table returned by `debug.getinfo` (from now on referred to as `debuginfo`). `debuginfo` has to be of a frame of a function which is backed by a file, and has to contain this information, ie. has to be generated by `debug.get_info(*, "Sl")` (at least `"Sl"`, it may also contain more info).
+  Generates source from the table returned by `debug.getinfo` (from now on referred to as `debuginfo`). `debuginfo` has to be of a frame of a function which is backed by a file, and has to contain this information, i.e. has to be generated by `debug.get_info(*, "Sl")` (at least `"Sl"`, it may also contain more info).